 Cape Town Cultural Tour and Robben Island

-Gain insight into South Africa's past and present by visiting District Six, Langa and other Cape Town townships, and including a ferry-ride to Robben Island
+Gain insight into South Africa’s past and present by visiting District Six, Langa and other Cape Town townships, including a ferry ride to Robben Island.

 This full-day tour combines the richness of township life, with an insight into the daily lives of many South Africans as you interact with people from different cultures and communities.
 Witness everyday life in a harsh environment which tells of the people’s struggles, hopes and achievements.
 See why 27 April 1994, the first democratic elections, was such an important day in South Africa.